celo-org/qa-interview-assignment/README.md

 This repo is home to an Instagram clone, which is largely based off the work done by [Pavel Foujeu](https://twitter.com/Pavel_FFP) in [this public repo](https://github.com/Doha26/Instagram-clone).
 We ask that candidates follow the steps to launch the app in an iOS simulator then preform manual testing and automated testing (using the Detox framework).

 This takehome excerise is meant to take no more than 3 hours and is the most important part of the QA Engineer interview process.
 Upon successful completion of this takehome, you will be invited to a set of final round interviews in which you will be asked to explain the thought process behind the work you submitted.
-If you have any issues following the below instructures for getting the app running, please do not hestitate to reach out to your interview coordinator.
+If you have any issues following the below instructures for getting the app running, please do not hestitate to reach out to your Recruiting Partner.
 This exercise is meant to showcase your QA skills and nothing more!

 ## Getting Setup

 The below steps will walk you through getting the Instagram clone running on an iOS simulator on your computer.
-If you have any issues following these steps to getting a simulator running, please reach out to your interview coordinator.
+If you have any issues following these steps to getting a simulator running, please reach out to your Recruiting Partner.

 ### Packages and Programs to Install